ropable/nmap_migrate/README.md

-# nmpspecies data transfer
+# nmpspecies data migrator

-A minimal Django project to copy data from the Department's NMAP.NMPSPECIES Oracle database to a new PostgreSQL home.
+A minimal Django project to migrate data from the Department's NMAP.NMPSPECIES Oracle database to a new PostgreSQL home.

 Requirements: